umich-its-networking/git-training-pub/ex-branching-merging.md

 Receiving objects: 100% (3/3), done.
 ```

-Each player should have a clone of the repository now, both should contain the `README.md` file created by the Maintainer in the step above.
+Each player should have a clone of the repository now, both should contain the `README.md` file created by the maintainer in the step above.

 ## CONTRIBUTOR: Add a remote for the Maintainer's repository